The Most Popular Airbnb in Every U.S. State

 Wyoming: A cowboy getaway in Cody

 This handcrafted log cabin is perfect for any cowboy at heart.
 Retro features like a wood cook stove and an outdoor privy give the home added country character.
 You and three guests can experience these cozy quarters at rates starting at $110 per night.
-Next, find out the best Airbnb rental under $100 in each of the 50 states.
+Next, find out the best affordable Airbnb rentals in each of the 50 states.

 Disclosure: Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.